Caring for your conventional braces

 What happens if a part of my braces breaks or comes loose?

-Unless you take reasonable care while wearing your braces, a bracket or your arch wire may come loose.
+You need to take care while wearing your conventional braces to ensure brackets and arch wires stay in place.
 This is often caused by eating foods that are particularly crunchy or sticky.
 This is not an emergency and commonly happens within the first weeks of treatment.
 If this occurs, make an appointment with us and we will repair your braces for you.

 We suggest you avoid activities that may put your teeth or braces at risk, as any associated mishaps will increase the length of your treatment.